 From concept to execution I drive teams to deliver at a high quality level.
 I develop new concepts from brainstorms sessions to executive presentation.

 10+ years of experience being a key player in designing core loops, balanced games and finding solutions for great gameplay.
 I focus on prototyping and playtesting to create fun, innovative and captivating game mechanics.

-I'm a VR enthusiast and evangelist, I strongly believe it's the evolution of gaming (merging with movies, yay my other passion), and could talk about it for hours and hours.
+I'm a VR enthusiast and evangelist, I strongly believe it's the evolution of gaming and entertainment in general but also education, architecture, science, medicine, and could talk about it for hours.

-I'm French, bilingual (english/french y hablo un poco de español) and hold a Video Game Director Bachelor's Degree from SupinfoGame, a renown French Game Design school.
+I'm French, bilingual (hablo un poco de español tambien) and hold a Video Game Director Bachelor's Degree from SupinfoGame, a renown French Game Design school.
 During my 10 years at Ubisoft, I have worked in 4 different studios (France, Canada, India and the United States).
-I have been in the San Francisco office for the past 4 years.
+I have been in California since 2011.

 My taste in gaming is as eclectic as the games I've worked on.
-The ones I like the most are those with simple and pure ideas supported by a strong coherent stylistic approach.
+The ones I like the most are those with simple mechanics supported by original narrative as well as a coherent stylistic approach.